-Trying to plan the perfect one day in Rome itinerary?
-Her are eight sample itineraries for every type of traveler.
+Planning the perfect one day itinerary in Rome?
+I’ve got you covered with eight sample itineraries to suit every type of traveler.

 Endlessly inspiring and ethereal, Rome is the magical mecca of carbs and ancient architecture.
 It’s a grand showcase of Western civilization, full of Imperial pomp and circumstance.

 Rome has spent several milennia accumulating layers of beauty, history, and romance — just waiting for its admirers to arrive.

 Ideally, you should visit Rome for a full week.
 Still, I know that’s not always possible, and you might only have a short amount of time to see Rome.

 If that’s the case, know that you won’t be able to see everything in Rome in one day and don’t try.

 Instead, structure a visit to Rome based on your own individual passions and interests.
 With my themed 1 day in Rome itineraries, you can pick one part of Rome that calls to you and explore it well.